OxygenCobalt/dotfiles/.config/awesome/quark/README.md

 - `down_cmd` represents the command ran when the widget is scrolled down.
 This is commonly used to increment/decrement audio.
 - `toggle_cmd` represents the command ran when the widget is right clicked.
 This is commonly used to toggle muting.
 - `open` represents the program to open when the widget is clicked.
+- This function returns a table with the following:
+    - `widget` is a volume widget that can be added to a layout
+    - `up` is a function that will run the `up_cmd` command and update the widget accordingly
+    - `down` is a function that will run the `down_cmd` command and update the widget accordingly
+    - `toggle` is a function that will run the `toggle_cmd` command and update the widget accordingly

 #### `quark.exit`